Tryharder782/Tryharder782/README.md

 - 👋 Hi, I’m @Tryharder782
-- 👀 I’m interested in Becoming sigma
+- 👀 I’m interested in Becoming a senior web developer
-- 🌱 I’m currently learning React and Redux
+- 🌱 I’m currently learning Svelte and Sveltekit.
-- 💞️ I’m looking to collaborate on nothing.
-- 📫 How to reach me: DM

 <!---
 Tryharder782/Tryharder782 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.